ormeiry/The-Way-I-See-JavaScript/variables/let-const.md

 ourFirstObject.firstName = 'NOT John!!';
 ```

-In the example above we see our first JS object, we will learn all about it in a separate file.
+In the example above we see our first JS object, we will learn all about it in a separate file -> [Here](.././data-types/object.md).
 All you need to understand now is that the object has properties(it's like a container of values), and we are allowed to change the properties themselves. even when using **const**.
 What is happening is, we are not changing the object itself to be some new object, we change the object's properties with the **.** after the object name (we will learn more about it).

 ```js